List of Shotokan organizations: Funakoshi Shotokan Karate Association (FSKA)

-Shihan Kenneth Funakoshi, founder and chief instructor of the FSKA is fourth cousin to Master Gichin Funakoshi – the founder of Modern Shotokan.
+Kenneth Funakoshi, founder and chief instructor of the FSKA is a distant relation to Master Gichin Funakoshi – the founder of Modern Shotokan.

 He started judo training in 1948 under Arakaki Sensei at the Fort Gakuen Japanese Language School in Honolulu, Hawaii.
-He attended Farrington High School in the Kalihi District and was on the football team and captain of the Territory of Hawaii (Hawaii was not a state yet) Championship swim team.
-While attending at the University of Hawaii on a swimming scholarship Funakoshi Sensei started Kempo training under Adriano Emperado from 1956 to 1959.
+While attending at the University of Hawaii, Funakoshi Sensei started Kempo training under Adriano Emperado from 1956 to 1959.

 In 1960, Funakoshi started shotokan training when the Japan Karate Association (JKA) assigned its first grand champion, Hirokazu Kanazawa to teach at the Karate Association of Hawaii for three years.
 For the next three years, Funakoshi trained under Masataka Mori, another senior instructor from the Japanese Karate Association.
-From 1966 to 1969, he trained under the third and last instructor sent by the J.K.A., the legendary Tetsuhiko Asai, another former grand champion from Japan.
-In 1969, after training 10 years under three of Japan's top instructors and winning the grand championship of the Karate Association of Hawaii for five years in a row (1964 – 1968), Kenneth Funakoshi was appointed as the Chief Instructor for the Karate Association of Hawaii.
+From 1966 to 1969, he trained under the third and last instructor sent by the J.K.A., Tetsuhiko Asai, another former grand champion from Japan.
+In 1969, after training 10 years and winning the grand championship of the Karate Association of Hawaii for five years in a row (1964–1968), Kenneth Funakoshi was appointed as the Chief Instructor for the Karate Association of Hawaii.

 Funakoshi moved to San Jose, California to teach karate in December 1986, in 1987, the non-political Funakoshi Shotokan Karate Association was founded with its world headquarters now in Milpitas, CA and affiliates throughout the United States, Mexico, Europe, Africa, Middle East and South America.